wikimedia/mediawiki-extensions-HelpPages/README.md

 ## TODO
 * Automatically download remote CSS to make things display properly
 * Allow users to locally modify the page (like how the MediaWiki namespace works)
-* Let action=purge clear the cache
+* Show up in search results
 * Finish writing this README